SAP-samples/data-warehouse-cloud-connectors/power-bi/README.md

 # Data Warehouse Cloud PowerBI Connector

 ## About
 This is a sample for using SAP Data Warehouse Cloud OData APIs with PowerBI.
 The following sections decribe how to download, configure and deploy the custom connector for PowerBi.
+Despite the creation of an OAuth client, all tasks are client-side only.

-To get a visual impression of using the custom connecter, please visit the blog post [SAP Data Warehouse Cloud: OData Connector for PowerBi](https://blogs.sap.com/2022/10/13/sap-data-warehouse-cloud:-odata-connector-for-powerbi/)
+To get a visual impression on using the custom connecter, please visit the blog post [SAP Data Warehouse Cloud: OData Connector for PowerBi](https://blogs.sap.com/2022/10/13/sap-data-warehouse-cloud:-odata-connector-for-powerbi/)

 # Configure SAP Data Warehouse Cloud
 Please logon to your tenant and open the _App Integration_ tab (Navigate via System => Administration => Tab App Integration).